joshshipton/joshshipton.com/create/posts/neo-aristotilean-virtue-ethics.md

 ----------
 Some quick context before I pivoted to computer science I studied philosophy at university.
 I planned to finish my bachelors degree then pursue further studies and eventually end up in academia.

-Out of all the [branches of Philosophy]((https://leverageedu.com/blog/branches-of-philosophy/#:~:text=Through%20the%207%20branches%20of,human%20mind%20and%20the%20world.).
-I found Moral Philosophy to be the most interesting.
+Out of all the [branches of Philosophy](https://en.wikipedia.org/wiki/Outline_of_philosophy)I found Moral Philosophy to be the most interesting.
 If you've spent enough time with me in person you have undoubtedly heard me bring up Neo-Aristotelian virtue ethics.
 The goal of this entry is to have a simple summary of virtue ethics that I can direct people to if my in-person explanation is insufficient.

 ### Speedrunning context any %

-In order to understand why N-A virtue ethics is so genius you'll need an understanding of some of the basic moral theories, you've probably heard of them before so I'll make it quick.
+In order to understand why N-A virtue ethics is so genius you'll need a general understanding of some of the basic moral theories, you've probably heard of them before so I'll make it quick.

-###### The Golden Rule
+#### The Golden Rule

 > *"Treat everyone else how you want to be treated"*